StoneLikesCode/Assignment11/README.md

 A small Java project.

-* Ths repository belongs to yourMidasID@odu.edu
+* This repository belongs to scase008@odu.edu